USTA awards Breakpoint outstanding Community Tennis Association and Outstanding Diversity Acheivement

 Christopher Smith photo

-Chris has a significant amount of experience teaching tennis to at-risk youth.
-He is responsible for running Breakpoint's tennis clinics at Matthews-Dickey Boys & Girls Club and City Academy.
+Chris has extensive experience teaching tennis to at-risk youth.
+He runs Breakpoint’s clinics at Matthews-Dickey Boys & Girls Club and City Academy.

 Calvin Stewart - Coach